Tuywarrior/OOPS/README.md

 What is an object?

-  A real world entity that has state and behavior is called an object.Object can be considered as an intance of a class.Its a runtime entity and is created at runime.
+  A real world entity that has state and behavior is called an object.Object can be considered as an intance of a class.Its a runtime entity and is created at runtime.

 What is a Class?